The icenian

 Calder 1966

-The first third if published seperately would be a perfect noveau roman novella, before it becomes an implausable, if enjoyable, shaggy dog story
+The first third, if published separately, would serve as a perfect nouveau roman novella.
+It transitions into an implausible, yet enjoyable, shaggy dog story.

 First Edition P/B